sh123/esp32_loradv/README.md

 - Goes into ESP32 light sleep when no activity, so all power consumption is around 30-40mA when in sleep RX, wakes up on new data from radio module or when user starts transmitting, consumes about 90-100mA in active receive and about 700-800mA in full power 1W transmit
 - Settings menu on long encoder button click, allows to change frequency and other parameters
 - Output power tunable from settings from ~1mW (for ISM toy usage) up to 1W (for amateur radio experiments)
-- Experimental privacy option for ISM low power usage (check your country regulations if it is allowed by the ISM band plan before experimenting!)
+- Experimental no warranty privacy option for ISM low power usage (check your country regulations if it is allowed by the ISM band plan before experimenting!)

 ## Build instructions
 - Modify `include/config.h` if needed